ArushTyagi/daq-system/README.md

-Read daq-system readme for introduction and overview
+Refer "daq-system readme.pdf" for introduction and overview